michael105/codepage_converter/README.md

 </pre>

-cpe4002a is a special codepage, I'm using with slterm (https://github.com/michael105/slterm).
+cpe4002a is a special codepage, I'm using with slterm. (https://github.com/michael105/slterm)

-The option -c converts the input to the notation, used in c strings. ( "\x84\xef .. " ) No previous conversion of the input, extended ascii and chars < ascii 32 are converted to \xnn notation, linebreaks (\n \x0a) aren't modified.
+The option -c converts the input to the notation, used in c strings. ( "\x84\xef .. " ) No previous conversion of the input, extended ascii and chars < ascii 32 are converted to \xnn notation, linebreaks ("\n","\x0a") aren't modified.

 It's a small hack, but useful, if you do work at the terminal.